polaris-linux-distro/polo/README.md

 # Polaris Polo

-Polo is a tool for package management, administration, hotkeys (apparently) and many more.
+Polo is a tool for package management, administration and many more.
 This repo contains:

 - ZSHRC
 - Polaris Banner